centic9/headset-charge-indicator/README.md

     sudo apt-get install python3-gi libappindicator3-1 gnome-icon-theme gir1.2-appindicator3-0.1

+On Arch Linux, it should be sufficient to run the following steps

+    sudo pacman -S libappindicator-gtk3 gnome-icon-theme

 On other distributions, you might need to install `pygobject`, but this is untested, PRs with more information welcome!